By Hillary Arrieta

 The Maya believe a woman's center is her uterus.
 Don Elijio Panti, the great shaman of Belize, is often quoted saying, " If a woman's uterus is out of balance, so is she."

 The uterus is situated in the lower abdomen and is held in place by muscles, ligaments, and the vaginal wall.
 Over time, these muscles and ligaments can weaken and cause the uterus to tilt.

 Rosita explains that by gently repositioning internal organs that have shifted due to this weakness and toning the muscles with these massage techniques, the aim is to improve lymph and blood flow, nerve function, and the body's flow of qi.

 Women with a tilted uterus can experience issues that range from painful periods to blood flow issues.

-Here's my teachers instructions on taking a natural approach to healing the womb with maya abdominal massage.
+Here are my teachers' instructions on taking a natural approach to healing your womb with Maya abdominal massage.

 Did you give this technique a try?

 What did you think?